Medical Guardian Review 2023

 Service and Monitoring

-MGMove runs on the AT&T 4G network, providing solid coverage to older adults who are on the go.
-Though the watch has no fall detection option, it does come with GPS location detection so that seniors feel fully protected while out.
+MGMove runs on the AT&T 4G network, providing solid coverage to older adults when they’re out and about.
+Though the watch has no fall detection option, it does come with GPS location detection so seniors can feel fully protected when they’re on the go.

 Cost

-The Mobile 2.0, a two-piece mobile system, starts at $44.95 per month.
-We’d recommend the annual payment plan for this system if it works for your budget; you’ll save around $40 per year compared to paying month to month.
+The MGMini Lite, a simple watch system, starts at $44.95 per month with a one-time $149.95 equipment fee.
+We recommend the annual payment plan if it works for your budget, since you’ll save around $45 per year compared to paying monthly.

 Equipment